headHUB/morTimmy/README.md

 - Starting to use Docstrings to properly document my code.
 Trying to follow the Google Style Python Docstrings guidelines.
 Also implemented sphinx on my home server to generate documentation from the Docstrings.
-The documentation can be found in the relevant docs/ directories as well as on my personal homepage http://morTimmy.mortimer.nl/
+The documentation can be found in the relevant docs/ directories and on my personal homepage http://morTimmy.mortimer.nl/
 - Received the hardware order I've placed with http://www.hobbycomponents.com/